andjoer/llm_poetry_generation/README.md

 It is visible that the difference at the end of the words becomes more or less zero

 <img src="graphics/mfccs_diff.svg"  title="mfcc difference of the words verstehen and lägen">

+## Rythm
+A model was trained that translates words into the IPA phonetic alphabet with symbols for secondary and primary word stress.
+This enables an algorithm to detect the rythm of the words.
+The corpus of orthographic and IPA pairs was scraped from Wiktionary.
+It was only trained on german language.
+The accuracy is around 97% on the validation set.
+In order to get the rythm of the word, the words are split with pyphen in order to get the syllables.
+According to the signs for primary and secondary stress of the IPA language the syllables are labeled primary stressed (1) secondary stressed (0.5) and not stressed (0)

+## The poem generation
+### The language models
+Two language models are used to generated the basis of the poems: a custom trained GPT2 and GPT3 which is accessed via the api.
+For GPT2 the large version of GPT2 was finetuned on data from projekt gutenberg.
+For masked langauge model a large version of BERT was used.
+It was also finetuned on the projekt gutenberg data but the results did not too much change compared to the not finetuned model.

+### Getting the correct rythm
+The poem is generated verse by verse.
+The language models produce around 10 different alternatives for each line.
+For these alternatives the rythm gets detected and the best fit is chosen.
+If only one sentence is produced and forwarded to the rythm correction spacy and bert have too much influence.
+This should be avoided since these are the two weakest links in the chain.